Holographic MIMO Communications with Arbitrary Surface Placements: Near-Field LoS Channel Model and Capacity Limit: Introduction

-\item We further examine the capacity limit of H-MIMO systems using the established CI-CM in a rigorous deviation.
+\item We further examine the capacity limit of H-MIMO systems using the established CI-CM in a rigorous derivation.
 The analysis is performed based upon an analytical framework, incorporating formally defined transmit and receive patterns and a resulting convenient channel decomposition.
-These patterns indicate a series of orthogonal bases, capable of depicting any current distribution, electric field and the tensor Green's function based wireless channel.
+These patterns indicate orthogonal bases capable of depicting any current distribution, electric field and the tensor Green's function based wireless channel.
 This framework facilitates our analysis in deriving a tight closed-form capacity upper bound.
-It reveals that the capacity grows logarithmically with the product of transmit element area, receive element area, and combined effects of $1/{{d}_{mn}^2}$, $1/{{d}_{mn}^4}$, and $1/{{d}_{mn}^6}$ over all transmit and receive antenna elements, where $d_{mn}$ is the distance between each transmit and receive elements.
+It reveals that the capacity grows logarithmically with the product of transmit element area, receive element area, and combined effects of $1/{{d}_{mn}^2}$, $1/{{d}_{mn}^4}$, and $1/{{d}_{mn}^6}$ over all transmit and receive antenna elements, where $d_{mn}$ is the distance between each transmit element $n$ and receive element $m$.
+Particularly, $1/{{d}_{mn}^6}$ dominates in the near-field region whereas $1/{{d}_{mn}^2}$ dominates in the far-field region.

 \item We finally evaluate the established channel models and capacity limit through extensive numerical simulations.
 The results validate the feasibility of our channel models and demonstrate the H-MIMO capacity limit, offering various insights for system designs. \end{itemize}